REGULATIONS

 Preparing for C&G 2382 or just refreshing your knowledge?
 The Elec-Mate study centre covers every section of BS 7671 with structured lessons, practice questions, and exam preparation materials.

-14th Edition Electrical Regulations: 2008 Replaced
+14th Edition Electrical Regulations: Replaced in 1981

-14th Edition ended in 2008.
-Track every UK wiring regulations update from 1st to current BS 7671:2018+A4:2026.
-Compliance timeline for electricians.
+The 14th Edition ran from 1966 until the 15th Edition in 1981.
+Track every UK wiring regulations update from the 1st Edition to the current BS 7671:2018+A4:2026.

 Frequently Asked Questions About UK Electrical Regulations